Haisu520/Deep-Learning-Based-Prediction-of-Protein-Stability-Changes-G-for-Insertion-and-Deletion-Mutations/Indeli-E_benchmark_results/README.md

 NB! rSASA file in this part is different from that in my model.
+The benchmarking dataset is downloaded from  the supplementary dataset uploaded on "Fitness Effects of Single Amino Acid Insertions and Deletions in TEM-1 β-Lactamase"(https://pubmed.ncbi.nlm.nih.gov/31034887/)